Doomsday (DC Comics): Sentience

 Darkseid attempted to replicate Doomsday, producing an army of Doomsday "clones".
 Darkseid was unable to duplicate perfectly the creature in all its raw power but still used the replicates as his foot soldiers, typically for diversions or intimidations.
-They were defeated by a combination of heat vision and Batman's explosive batarangs during an attack on Paradise Island, while Darkseid kidnapped the newly arrived Kara Zor-El/Supergirl.
+They were defeated by a combination of heat vision and Batman's batarangs during an attack on Paradise Island, while Darkseid kidnapped Supergirl.

-When Superman traveled to Apokolips to reclaim the life of Steel, Mortalla (Darkseid's wife) ordered his troops to release Doomsday to help Darkseid.
+When Superman travels to Apokolips to reclaim the life of Steel, Darkseid's wife Mortalla orders his troops to release Doomsday to help Darkseid.
 Doomsday's short freedom was quickly halted by Steel in the Entropy Aegis, an armor with incredible power that had been built out of the remains of an Imperiex probe.
 Doomsday disappeared and was seen wandering the harsh lands of Apokolips.